 Summary

-This lesson focuses on the relationship between a set of numbers and the constraints of the inequality.
-The goal is to find possible solutions for one-variable inequalities.
-Students will write, graph, and identify solutions of inequalities and connect them back to real-world scenarios when applicable.
-This lesson includes optional modifications for distance learning.
-Resources for use in Google Classroom are included.
+In this lesson, students explore the relationship between a set of numbers and the constraints of an inequality.
+They will write, graph, and identify solutions to inequalities and connect these to real-world scenarios when applicable.

 Essential Question(s)

-How can one-variable inequalities be used to represent relationships?
+How can we use inequalities to represent relationships?

 Snapshot